Trijicon MRO Review: Red dot Optic | MRO or MRO patrol!

 Other Features

 We talked about all the main things, I think.
-So, let’s talk about some extra feature you are getting with the scope.
+So, let’s talk about some extra features you are getting with the scope.
 The longevity, well we all know red dots are mainly used for short-range shooting and the shooter might run a lot and take covers.

 During that process, the surface of the scope might go under rough scratching.
 But you have nothing to worry about, the scope is built with aircraft-grade aluminum it can take some solid hits.